akebono03/Images-of-Generators-under-Homomorphisms-of-EHP-Exact-Sequences/README.md

 E is the suspension homomorphism.
 H is the generalized Hopf invariant.
 P is essentially the Whitehead product.
-This application gives images of their homomorphisms.
+This application give images of their homomorphisms.

 [T] H. Toda: Composition methods in homotopy groups of spheres, Ann.
 Math.
 Studies, No. 49, Princeton, 1962.
 [MT] M. Mimura and H. Toda: The (n+20)-th homotopy groups of n-spheres, J. Math.
 Kyoto Univ., 3(1963), 37-58.